Nebulaevo/Paon/documentation/references/cli.md

 npm run server:preview
 ```

-Will serve built pages and bundled assets from the `dist` folder.
+Will serve pages and bundled assets from the `dist` folder.

 ℹ️ It behaves exactly like the production server, the only difference is that it will accept to serve static assets.